SebastianoTaddei/UnixShellProgramming/lectures/00_introduction_to_unix_shell_programming.md

 Several options can be used with `rm` and `mkdir` to customize their behavior, we will explore them as we go along.

-NOTE: Be careful when using the `rm` command, as it can permanently delete files and directories without moving them to the trash.
+NOTE: Be careful when using the `rm` command, as it will permanently delete files and directories without moving them to the trash.
 Always double-check the arguments before running the command.

 ### 2.5 More Options Available, but where!?